 Measuring changes in oxygen consumption (by the animal) and production (due to photosynthesis) allowed us to detect changes in aerobic scope that can be associated with stress (e.g. metabolic depression).
-To calculate metabolic rates based on oxygen consumption, anemones were transferred to 2 and 22.2 mL respirometry chambers containing 100 % O2-saturated seawater and oxygen microsensors (PSt3 sensor type, PreSens GmBH, Germany).
-Oxygen saturation values were converted to concentration values (mgO2 / L) using an online calculator (USGS DO TABLES, 2018).
+To calculate metabolic rates based on oxygen consumption, anemones were transferred to 2 and 22.2 mL respirometry chambers containing 100% O2-saturated seawater and oxygen microsensors (PSt3 sensor type, PreSens GmBH, Germany).
+Oxygen saturation values were converted to concentration values (mgO2/L) using an online calculator (https://water.usgs.gov/water-resources/software/DOTABLES/).

 Specimens were given 30 minutes to recover from handling stress before the chambers were sealed.
 They were then placed in a thermostatic water tank under the same temperature and light intensity at the acclimation conditions.
 Then we measured the oxygen saturation every 10 minutes for an hour with an oxygen probe (Fibox Trace LCD 4, PreSens GmBH, Germany).
 During this time, temperature, salinity and air pressure were also recorded.
-The metabolic rate (MO2) was calculated according to the protocol detailed in (Laetz & Verberk, 2024).
-Negative O2 values indicate that the anemone took up O2 from the seawater, therefore requiring more than the amount generated by its algae during photosynthesis.
+The metabolic rate (MO2) was calculated according to the protocol detailed in (Laetz and Verberk 2024).
+Negative O_2 values indicate that the anemone took up more O_2 from the seawater than the amount generated by its algae during photosynthesis.
 These values were then imported into R Studio (v.2024.04.2+764; RStudio Team, 2024) based on R (R version 4.4.1, 2024-06-14) for further analysis.
-Since metabolic rates scale non-linearly with body size, an allometric scaling exponent (0.61) was calculated for this species and used to account for the effects of body size (Laetz & Verberk, 2024).
-The final metabolic rates are therefore presented as the mgO2 consumed/produced, per 0.61 grams, per hour (mgO2 g^{-0.61} h-1).
+Since metabolic rates scale non-linearly with body size, an allometric scaling exponent (0.61) was calculated for this species and used to account for the effects of body size (Laetz and Verberk 2024).
+These metabolic rates are therefore presented as the mgO2 consumed/produced, per 0.61 grams, per hour (mgO2 $g^{-0.61} h^{-1}$).
 This ensured that any remaining variation could be explained by our treatments, rather than body size.
+Finally, each metabolic rate was multiplied by -1 so that specimens that took up O2 from the seawater yielded negative metabolic rates, while specimens that produced so much O2 that they oxygenated the surrounding seawater displayed positive metabolic rates, making interpretation more intuitive.